xye7ei/gllc/README.md

 A *generalized-LL(1) parser combinator* core can be written within 60 lines.

-Based on this core and with some utilities like `Parser` object added, a simple parser for some non-LL(1) grammar `S → a a | a S a` can be written as
+Based on the core and additional helper object `Parser`, a simple parser for the examplar non-LL(1) grammar `S → a a | a S a` can be defined as

 ``` python
 import gllc as gl